hrugani/cn1_AppPresentation/README.md

    (git clone )

 4) Open the project in NetBeans and press play button to run it.
-   The sumulator will open quickly and
+   The simulator will open quickly and
-   you can operate all app funtionalities using the Simulator.
+   you can operate all app functionalities using the Simulator.
    You don't need any SDK (Xcode, Android SDK .... no one of them)
    installed in your dev machine.
-   Codename one plugin offers you all tools for code, run and debug your app with its own simulator.
+   Codename one plugin offers you all tools for code, run, debug and test your app with its own simulator.
-   Even you want generate the app package to install in physical devices (iOS devices, androide devices, etc)
-   you can do that using codename one cloud builder.
+   Even you want generate the app package to install in physical devices (iOS devices, androide devices, etc) you can do that using codename one cloud builder.
-   The codename one plugin add several options in Netbeans project properties that allows you build
-   packages for all platforms (Android , iOS, Windows UWP, ....)